Vision for Our Future

 A mission which includes community-wide commitment to provide a stable educational foundation, designed to support the needs of our students, families, businesses, and community for generations to come.

 Follow each step as we outline the work that has come from our district visioning process and have your questions answered about MAPS district plan for the future.

 Overview of MAPS 2020 Vision by Building

 In spring 2019, MAPS presented three potential plans to the community and used the feedback received to refine a plan that we believe speaks to the focus of our stakeholders.
 We have also worked hard over the last several years with our administration and staff to establish guiding principles and define priorities for addressing the emerging needs of our students, all with the goal of building a solid educational foundation for the Manistee Community.
 The facilities plan chosen addresses this goal by creating efficient and supportive learning environments to create improved standards and meet the needs of our students for many years to come.

-In a plan presented September 5, 2019, Manistee Area Public Schools outlined a vision for their facilities future.
-Learn about the proposed plans by building below.
+Manistee Area Public Schools has outlined a vision for their facilities future.
+Learn about the plans by building below.

 A FUTURE FOR KENNEDY